Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I Get A Mortgage While In A Consumer Proposal?

-While you might have more success qualifying for a loan with an alternative lender, you can also expect to pay a higher cost of borrowing.
-These lenders know that you’re coming to them because you don’t qualify with a traditional lender.
-They’re taking on a greater risk lending you money, and tend to charge a higher interest rate because of it.
+Note: While you might have more success qualifying for a loan with a private lender, you can also expect to pay higher interest, including lender and broker fees.
+Since they’re taking on a greater risk lending you money, they tend to charge a higher interest rate because of it.
+Before taking on a new mortgage, make sure you know how much your monthly payments will cost and if you can realistically fit it into your budget.

 How To Increase Your Chances Of Getting A Mortgage While In A Consumer Proposal?